criblio/appscope/docs/DebugDesign.md

 After the snapshot is retrieved by the cli, then we ideally want the scoped process to resume its signal handling.
 When the cli is done gathering the snapshot, it could send a SIGCONT to the crashing process to "un-stop the world".
 Admittedly, this seems fragile because it requires that we have the cli running as a service or daemon for it's role in this scheme.
 As another important comment, it's unclear if delays we add to process termination could cause problems with container orchestration tools.
 It also seems like we would have to be careful to call any preexisting crash handling that the host process might have been trying to do.
 We want our library to be as transparent as possible w.r.t. termination behavior.

+We need to define how the library conveys information it has gathered to the cli.
+Above, we've mentioned that the library could write data to /tmp or /dev/shm.
+Well-known directories under these mount points may do the job well enough.
+This approach has the advantage of not requiring communication between the library and cli, only the prior agreement about where the information should be written to/read from.
+As a proposal, how about /tmp/appscope/crash/<pid>/?
+This would be created by the library; the directory would be read from and ultimately deleted by the cli.
+We propose that we can ignore the potential problems of pid reuse and disk capacity for now.

 ## Ok, but what is in this snapshot thing?

 Despite the way we've talked about snapshots above, we want to collect more than a simple stack trace and/or core dump.
 And we may collect this information from more than one source.
-For one snapshot, some information may be collected by the Cli, while other information could be collected by the AppScope library.
+For one snapshot, some information may be collected by the cli, while other information could be collected by the AppScope library.
 Here are initial thoughts on what Debug Information we would like to include in a snapshot for MVP.
 The second column describes where (which source) we may use to capture that Debug Information.
 A "-" in the second column means we do not plan to include this information in the initial (MVP) release.

 | Debug Information | MVP |
 | --- | --- |